- Northeast Ohio 216.444.8500

 - Request an Appointment

 What is vestibular neuritis?

-Vestibular neuritis is a disorder that affects the nerve of the inner ear called the vestibulocochlear nerve.
-This nerve sends balance and head position information from the inner ear to the brain.
+Vestibular neuritis is a disorder that affects the vestibulocochlear nerve of your inner ear.
+This nerve sends information about your balance and head position from your inner ear to your brain.
 When this nerve becomes inflamed or swollen, it interrupts the way your brain reads information.
 This results in dizziness, vertigo and other balance-related symptoms.

-Vestibular neuritis can occur in people of all ages, but is rarely reported in children.
+Vestibular neuritis can occur in people of all ages, but it’s less common in children.

 Symptoms and Causes

 What are the symptoms of vestibular neuritis?

 Typically, people with vestibular neuritis go through an acute phase and a chronic phase.
 In most cases, this means sudden, severe symptoms for about one week, followed by milder symptoms that last anywhere from a few weeks to several months.
 It’s rare, but some people develop long-term vestibular neuritis symptoms which last for years.

 The initial phase of vestibular neuritis lasts up to a few days.
 Symptoms vary and may include: